jacopo-ronchi/MIRit/tests/testthat/_snaps/topological-integration.md

       Number of Nodes = 48
       Number of Edges = 120

-      $Legionellosis
-      A graphNEL graph with directed edges
-      Number of Nodes = 9
-      Number of Edges = 7

       $`Yersinia infection`
       A graphNEL graph with directed edges
       Number of Nodes = 17